bundlewatch/bundlewatch/README.md

   <h1>BundleWatch</h1>
   <p>
     BundleWatch is a file size checker.
 Its main purpose is to ensure bundled browser assets don't jump in file size. <br />
-    Sharp increases in bundlewatch can signal something is wrong: added a package that bloaded the slug, wrong import, forgot to minify.
+    Sharp increases in BundleWatch can signal that something is wrong: adding a package that bloated the slug, a wrong import, forgetting to minify.
   </p>
 </div>